100% Certified Authentic

 More Manageable

 Apart from the more all-inclusive size, nothing much else has changed.
 The dial is still as legible as they get, with large round indexes and batons at the 12 and 6.
 They are filled with plenty of lume, as are the tips of the two skeletonized main hands.
-On the steel version, the sub dial at nine o’clock is given a little pop of color with a bright blue sweep seconds hand, and one small difference with the 42mm model is the lack of magnifying lens over the date window at three o’clock.
+On the steel version, the sub-dial at nine o’clock is given a little pop of color with a bright blue sweep seconds hand, and one small difference with the 42mm model is the lack of a magnifying lens over the date window at three o’clock.

 Luminor Submersible 42mm in Rose Gold (photo courtesty of A Blog To Watch contributor James Stacey)

 The 1950s case stays the same, impregnable from any angle and with the curves and creases that look like the bodywork of a sporty saloon car.
-It measures 51mm lug to lug, so still not a small watch, but with its short, downward sloping lugs it becomes a very manageable and comfortable wear.
+It measures 51mm lug to lug, so still not a small watch, but with its short, downward-sloping lugs it becomes a very manageable and comfortable wear.

 It is also noticeably thinner than its siblings at just 14.5mm, and is equipped with the Panerai manufacture P.9010, which itself is slimmer than the previous P.9000 caliber by nearly two millimeters.
-The automatic movement has a 4Hz frequency and features a new balance bridge which is secured at both ends, along with a twin barrel to give it its three day power reserve.
+The automatic movement has a 4Hz frequency and features a new balance bridge which is secured at both ends, along with a twin barrel to give it its three-day power reserve.

 The Variations

-The steel PAM 682 Acciaio has a brushed, satin finish to its case, bezel and clasp which is echoed across on to the hands.
+The steel PAM 682 Acciaio has a brushed, satin finish to its case, bezel, and clasp which is echoed across onto the hands.
 It provides an excellent contrast in any lighting conditions, particularly against the matte dial, and is water resistant to 300m.

 The rose gold, or Oro Rosso PAM 684, is only rated down to 100m (as if you would take it diving in the first place), is equally readable and has the added luxury of a ceramic bezel.
-As you would expect, the surround on both models is perfectly weighted and sounds great on its 60 click rotation.
+As you would expect, the surround on both models is perfectly weighted and sounds great on its 60-click rotation.

 LUMINOR SUBMERSIBLE 1950 3 DAYS AUTOMATIC ACCIAIO - 42MM